 For American businessmen, cards should be prepared in advance and have the company’s and employee’s name on the front in one’s native language, and the same information in the recipient’s native tongue on the card’s back.
 The preference is for gold or black ink in China, and the cards are expected to be in impeccably clean condition.
 In Asian culture, there is great pride in holding a higher business position.
 Whatever your rank, make sure to overtly list an accurate title on the business card.

 There are also soft differences in business etiquette among Asian countries.
-In South Korea and Thailand businessmen meet at excruciatingly exact meeting times, whereas in Malaysia, Vietnam and the Philippines the starting time is seen as more casual and impromptu.
-Also, especially in China, the lower one’s rank, the sooner one should arrive to the meeting.
+In South Korea and Thailand, businessmen meet at excruciatingly exact meeting times, whereas in Malaysia, Vietnam and the Philippines the starting time is seen as more casual and impromptu.
+Also, especially in China, the lower one’s rank, the sooner one should arrive at the meeting.
 This same criterion applies to American firms perceived as less prestigious than their Chinese counterparts: arriving five minutes early is preferable to five minutes late.

-Especially in China, there is a particular importance paid to one’s business affiliations, rank and age.
+Especially in China, there is particular importance paid to one’s business affiliations, rank, and age.
 American businessmen can more quickly puncture into the Chinese business landscape by conforming to China’s business card exchange etiquette.
 You should always stand when exchanging business cards and make sure to never exchange business cards like baseball cards or, worse, throw the business card away in plain sight.
 Chinese etiquette is to exchange business cards with two hands (where applicable) and place any incoming cards in your business suit’s pocket, rather than your back trouser pocket.